Azure/azure-functions-durable-extension/docfx/articles/samples/counter.md

 You can continue sending new operations to this instance and observe its state gets updated accordingly.
 If you wish to kill the instance, you can do so by sending an *end* operation.

 > [!WARNING]
-> There are currently race conditions in both the handling of <xref:Microsoft.Azure.WebJobs.DurableOrchestrationClient.RaiseEventAsync*> and the use of <xref:Microsoft.Azure.WebJobs.DurableOrchestrationContext.ContinueAsNew*>.
-Until these are addressed, it is highly recommended to not send more than one external event to an instance every few seconds.
+> At the time of writing, there are known race conditions when calling <xref:Microsoft.Azure.WebJobs.DurableOrchestrationContext.ContinueAsNew*> while concurrently processing messages, such external events or termination requests.
+For the latest information on these race conditions, see this [GitHub issue](https://github.com/Azure/azure-functions-durable-extension/issues/67).

 ## Wrapping up
 At this point, you should have a better understanding of some of the advanced capabilities of Durable Functions, notably <xref:Microsoft.Azure.WebJobs.DurableOrchestrationContext.WaitForExternalEvent*> and <xref:Microsoft.Azure.WebJobs.DurableOrchestrationContext.ContinueAsNew*>.
 These tools should enable you to write various flavors of "stateful singletons" like counters, aggregators, etc.